aspose-zip/Aspose.ZIP-Products/zip/net/compress/msg/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your MSG files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="MSG" readMoreLink="https://docs.fileformat.com/email/msg/" >}}
-MSG is a file format used by Microsoft Outlook and Exchange to store email messages, contact, appointment, or other tasks.
-Such messages may contain one or more email fields, with the sender, recipient, subject, date, and message body, or contact information, appointment particulars, and one or more task specifications.
-The properties that constitute the Message object, including are also a part of the MSG file.
-MSG file has headers, main message body, and hyperlinks as plain ASCII text.
-MSG files are also suitable with the programs that need Microsoft's Messaging Applications Programming Interface (MAPI).

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->